A unified framework of transformations based on the Jordan-Wigner transformation

-Before discussing the operator transformation, it needs to introduce two other kinds of sets: the parity set $P(j)$ and the update set $U(j)$.
+Before discussing the operator transformation, it's necessary to introduce two other kinds of sets: the parity set $P(j)$ and the update set $U(j)$.
 The two kinds of sets are defined as:

-According to the definition, one can find that $F(j)$ is the subset of $P(j)$. $F(j)$ and $P(j)$ have no the same elements with $U(j)$. $U(j)$ is used to update the states of some qubits which change with the occupation number of the $j$th site. $P(j)$ is applied to count the total number (parity) of particles on the sites in front of site $j$:
+According to the definition, one can find that $F(j)$ is the subset of $P(j)$. $F(j)$ and $P(j)$ have no common elements with $U(j)$. $U(j)$ is used to update the states of some qubits, which change with the occupation number of the $j$th site. $P(j)$ is applied to obtain the parity $p(j)$:

 To show the relations of the four kinds of sets more clearly, we construct a mapping tree via the flip sets as shown in Fig.~\ref{7-fermion tree}.
-In the mapping tree, node $j$ is corresponding to the $j$th site.
-The elements of $F(j)$ are corresponding to the child nodes of node $j$, and the elements of $S(j)$ are corresponding to the descent nodes of node $j$.
-The elements of $U(j)$ are corresponding to the ancestor nodes of node $j$.
-The elements of $P(j)$ are corresponding to the root nodes with indices less than $j$, and in other words, they are corresponding to these nodes that have no father nodes or the indices of their father nodes are no less than $j$.
+In the mapping tree, node $j$ corresponds to the $j$th site.
+The elements of $F(j)$ are the child nodes of node $j$, and the elements of $S(j)$ are the descent nodes of node $j$.
+The elements of $U(j)$ are the ancestor nodes of node $j$.
+The elements of $P(j)$ are the root nodes with indices less than $j$; in other words, they are the nodes that have no father nodes with indices smaller than $j$.
 Given a mapping tree, we can also generate these sets easily.